-Do order medications online: By ordering your medications online, you'll be able to maintain social distancing, save money and enjoy the convenience of having your prescriptions delivered right to your door.
+Do order medications online: By ordering your medications online from a reputable online Canadian pharmacy, you'll be able to maintain social distancing, save money and enjoy the convenience of having your prescriptions delivered right to your door.
 Whether you choose a verified online pharmacy or a trusted pharmacy referral service, ordering your medications online is a practical and effective way to cut costs.

 Don’t skip doses: According to the Kaiser Family Foundation, a shocking 29 percent of Americans reported skipping medication doses due to cost before the coronavirus pandemic.
 With COVID-19 in full swing, that number could very well have risen already.
 Such a practice can have serious health consequences, though, and should be avoided at all costs.

 Don’t cut the wrong pills: Pill cutting (or pill splitting) is the practice of cutting pills to divide them into the appropriate dose.
 This can be cost-effective since larger-dose pills are often cheaper than smaller-dose ones.
 While pill cutting can be a legitimate way to save money on prescriptions, it's not something you can do for all types of medications.
 According to Harvard Men's Health Watch, pills with a special coating and time-release mechanisms shouldn't be cut for any reason.
 If you're unsure if it's okay to cut your pills, talk to your doctor before making a decision.